SendSure

 • Needs re-verification or a cautious workflow

-Use when the evidence points to a non-existent, unsafe, or clearly low-quality destination.
+Evidence points to a non-existent, unsafe, or low-quality address.

 • Mailbox does not exist